💡 Updates

 Screen print on paper, 8.5″ × 11″

 Before joining UC Irvine, I received dual Bachelor’s degrees in Chemistry and Linguistics at Seoul National University.
-I am also a proud graduate of the Korea Science Academy of KAIST, a science magnet school, located in Busan, South Korea.
+I am also a proud graduate of the Korea Science Academy of KAIST, a science magnet school in Busan, South Korea.

 The primary objective of my research is to explore the neural control of speech, with a particular emphasis on understanding the functional localization of the pathway that controls the larynx for pitch generation.
 This investigation aims to shed light on the overarching issue of the functioning of human language from a neuroscience perspective.